 BEV-based approaches project perturbed ego-centric trajectories to world coordinates, enabling prediction within a shared metric framework (e.g., in meters), where spatial relationships can be precisely computed.
 Fvtraj\cite{bi2020can} and T2FPV\cite{stoler2023t2fpv} generate synthetic FPV videos by rendering BEV trajectories in simulators.
 While enabling controlled study of perception noise, their rule-based agent behaviors and simplified visual rendering fail to capture subtle motion patterns and realistic visual nuances, consequently limiting the model's realism and generalizability.
 Moreover, underlying BEV datasets (i.e, ETH-UCY\cite{lerner2007crowds, pellegrini2010improving}) were collected in open, sparse environments with minimal obstacles, yielding rendered FPV sequences failing to reflect the dense, dynamic scenes typical of real-world deployment.
 While several real-world ego-centric datasets exist\cite{ caesar2020nuscenes, martin2021jrdb, grauman2022ego4d}, most focus on past or present state estimation without providing future ground truth in world coordinates, or involve agents (e.g., vehicles) with motion patterns fundamentally different from pedestrian-scale robots.

 Methodologically, T2FPV’s CoFE module denoises historical perturbations using clean history as supervision\cite{stoler2023t2fpv}, but only corrects missing positions when constructing the input of prediction model.
 This hybrid representation, combining uncorrected observed positions with corrected ones, risks spatial-temporal discontinuities at segment boundaries, potentially causing artificial motion jumps during prediction.
-To this end, we propose a unified framework avoiding such patchwork reconstruction with the first real-world benchmark that captures both noisy perception inputs and metric-accurate ground truth.
+To this end, this motivates a unified framework that avoids such patchwork reconstruction, together with a real-world benchmark capturing both noisy perception inputs and metric-accurate ground truth.